Motion-driven Visual Tempo Learning for Video-based Action Recognition: Introduction

-Low-level features contain abundant fine-grained temporal dynamics and temporal scale information, thus it is not wise to sacrifice the modeling of low-level action visual tempo for improving the performance.
-Motivated by the optical flow estimation methods~\cite{dosovitskiy2015flownet,tuDeepNLF,t2021liteflownet} and motion representation-based action recognition methods~\cite{piergiovanni2019representation,zhang2019pan, kwon2020motionsqueeze}, we propose a Temporal Correlation Module (TCM) to capture the action visual tempo from the low-level features to promote the performance of current action recognition models.
-As shown in Fig.~\ref{fig:arch}, TCM is composed of two parts: a Multi-scale Temporal Dynamics Module (MTDM) which is used for slow-tempo and fast-tempo temporal dynamics extraction, and a Temporal Attention Module (TAM) which is used for temporal dynamics aggregation.
-In MTDM, the low-level backbone features (e.g. the output feature of layer \textit{res2} and layer \textit{res3} in the backbone shown in Table~\ref{tab:backbone-r50}) will serve as the feature source to establish the shortest and longest temporal feature pairs for each video frame.
-Then we apply the correlation operation to each feature pairs to construct a correlation volume, which is processed by an efficient match estimation method~\cite{kwon2020motionsqueeze}, to extract pixel-wise fine-grained temporal dynamics for both fast-tempo and slow-tempo at each frame.
+Motivated by the optical flow estimation methods~\cite{tuDeepNLF,sun2018pwc,t2021liteflownet} and the motion representation-based action recognition methods~\cite{piergiovanni2019representation,kwon2020motionsqueeze,chen2020temporalc}, which estimate fine-grained motion information from low-level features to facilitate video analysis, we propose a Temporal Correlation Module (TCM) to capture the action visual tempo from the low-level features at multi-scale temporal dimension to promote the performance of current video-based action recognition models~\cite{zheng2020dynamic,ji2019context,liu2021tam}.
+As shown in Fig.~\ref{fig:arch}, TCM is composed of two parts: a Multi-scale Temporal Dynamics Module (MTDM) which is used for extracting both the slow-tempo and fast-tempo temporal dynamics, and a Temporal Attention Module (TAM) which is used for aggregating the temporal dynamics.
+Specifically, in MTDM, the low-level backbone features (e.g. the output features of layer \textit{res2} and layer \textit{res3} in the backbone shown in Table~\ref{tab:backbone-r50}) will serve as the feature source to establish the shortest and longest temporal feature pairs for each video frame.
+Then, we apply the correlation operation~\cite{dosovitskiy2015flownet} to each feature pairs to construct a correlation tensor, which is processed by an efficient motion estimation method~\cite{kwon2020motionsqueeze}, to extract pixel-wise fine-grained temporal dynamics for both fast-tempo and slow-tempo at each frame.
 The output of MTDM will be fed into the downstream TAM for enhancement.
 TAM can adaptively highlight discriminate features and reduce insignificant ones by taking the interaction of temporal dynamics at different scales into account.